1wunderkind/loopgpt-backend/STEP3_SUMMARY.md

 ## What Was Built

-Implemented **Provider Arbitrage Hardening & Failover** for the LoopGPT commerce router.
+Implemented **Provider Arbitrage Hardening & Failover** for the LooptOS commerce router.
 The system now:

 1. **Learns from provider performance** over time using persistent metrics